New Years Double Race Guide

 Parking & Directions

 Failure to follow any rules set out here can result in disqualification and potential future bans from The Active Joe events.
-These rules are also conveyed to the State Park to show that we are mitigating risk so any failure by individuals to not follow the rules can jeopardize the future of this race.

 Please stay home if you, anyone in your household, or anyone you have been within 6 feet of has experienced a fever or been diagnosed positive for COVID-19 in the 14 days preceding the race.
 There will not be temperature checks before the race, so everyone is expected to be honest about their possibility of having Coronavirus (symptomatically or asymptomatically) when coming to this event.